ecilasun/riscvtool/README.md

 # Debugging with GDB

-If you've linked your program with the debug.cpp file and have necessary trap handlers installed (as in the ROM_explerimental.cpp sample), you can then attach with GDB to debug your code:
+If you've linked your program with the debug.cpp file and have necessary trap handlers installed (as in the romexplerimental sample), you can then attach with GDB to debug your code:

 ```
-riscv64-unknown-elf-gdb -b 115200 --tui ROM_experimental.elf
+riscv64-unknown-elf-gdb -b 115200 --tui samples/romexperimental.elf
-target remote /dev/ttyUSB4
+target remote /dev/ttyUSB1
 ```

 This will break into the currently executing program.
 Use 'c' command to resume execution, or Ctrl+C to break at an arbitrary breakpoint.
 You can also set breakpoints when the program is paused by using 'b DrawConsole' for instance.
 On resume with 'c' the program will be stopped at the new breakpoint address.